 Port Townsend, Washington

-is being used from May 1 to
+being used to mark

 The photo of the geese on the lawn

 at the Bloedel Reserve was

 as a marker from January 1 to

 隠れ蓑, 隠れ座頭, (かくし)婆, 鎌,